ohbm/osr2020/faq.md

 <div id='virtual'></div>
 ### How will the virtual OSR differ from the in-person OSR?
 We'd like for it to be as similar as possible!
-We are working towards including a space for talks, spaces for chat and networking, the ability to ask questions from speakers, and a chance for one-to-one or one-to-many support from Open Research Advisors, to ask your questions about working open for your study.
+We have created a space for talks, spaces for chat and networking, the ability to ask questions from speakers, and a chance for one-to-one or one-to-many support from the community, to ask your questions about working open.

-There will be a few format changes from the main meeting to reduce the load (no-one is going to attend 8 hours of online talks!) and compensate for the understanding that attention spans will be divided when attending online, working with an approximately 50% shorter attention span.
-For example, we will keep talks and sessions to a maximum of 30 minutes long, we will make greater use of polls and audience interaction tools to keep you engaged (expect to touch your keyboard every 3-4 minutes!), there will be live chat (and gifs!) happening alongside talks, and there will be 15 minute breaks between live talks, so you have time for screen breaks and to explore other areas of the OSR or main meeting.
+There have been a few format changes from the main meeting to reduce the load (no-one is going to attend 8 hours of online talks!) and compensate for the understanding that attention spans will be divided when attending online, working with an approximately 50% shorter attention span.
+The scheduled talks will be a maximum of 30 minutes long, and there will be comfortable breaks throughout the day.
+We will also make greater use of polls and audience interaction tools to keep you engaged and there will be live chat happening alongside talks.
 There will also be "on-demand" material which you can watch whenever it is convenient for you.

-For our presenters, we will be offering guidance on how to make your presentations more visually engaging.
-If you would like one, we could supply a customisable template - please just ask for any resources which you think would be beneficial!

 <div id='time-zones'></div>
 ### How will you handle time zone differences of attendees?
-We don't yet know!
-On-demand material will be available at any time of the day or night, and we are aiming to have OSR Hosts on hand to answer questions 24h a day.
-It has been suggested that we schedule live events to suit the timezone of the majority of attendees, but as this registration will be biased by a number of factors, it will likely preclude certain groups of attendees engaging in live events.
-This does not sound cool to us.

-We are considering holding repeats of our live "networking" events such as the OSR welcome party, by splitting the globe into four timezone groups.
-The timezone groups would cover working hours (09:00-17:00) across the globe, such that within one group events would start no earlier than 09:00 and finish no later than 17:00.
-If our speakers are up for it, we might even see if they are able to give their presentations (or be on-hand to answer questions) for each of the separate timezone groups over the course of the meeting!
-We would like to devise a simple and clear way for you to work out what is on in your timezone, so you won't risk missing anything.
-Take a look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1FSy61YJOPPWpqq-wkV4RRwdWT9Im_8chrtxiOkmlmPQ/edit?usp=sharing) to get an idea of how we are considering the split, and feel free to give us [feedback](contact.md) if you think we are missing something crucial here!
+We have structured our content to be repeated across three [timezone hubs](accedd.md/#hubs) over 24 hours.
+The "official program" of accepted talks will run for 2 hours 30 minutes per day, and we have timed it to fit into a 09:00 - 17:00 day for most regions within each hub.
+Emergent and social sessions will be held at the beginning and end of each day, so they should be convenient for the start or end of the day in each hub depending on where you are located.
+Take a look at our [schedule](schedule-PLACEHOLDER.html) to find time of broadcast in your hub, and view activities in your local time zone.

 <div id='prerecord'></div>
-### Why are you encouraging presenters to prerecord talks?
+### Why have presenters to pre-recorded talks?
-We would like for as many Lightning and Demo talks to be prerecorded as possible.
-This will minimise technicalities in switching between speakers, which will be frequent in the short formats.
+Pre-recording of talks will minimise technicalities in switching between speakers, which will be frequent in the short formats.
 Giving a prerecorded talk also means the speaker can be on hand to answer questions from the community during the talk itself, and will not have to split their attention between presentation and text chat.
-Prerecording also means you will have a greater opportunity to deliver the talk you are aiming for in the allotted time, which will be invaluable for these short format sessions.
-We would like to keep Keynote sessions live to maximise the community pull, and Emergent sessions live to retain the fluid nature of these discussions.
-Live Keynotes will be available on demand after they are first broadcast, and we will finalise details for recording and sharing emergent sessions, if this is possible.
+Pre-recording also means presenters will have a greater opportunity to deliver the talk they were aiming for in the allotted time, which will be invaluable for these short format sessions.
+Pre-recording also means that we have all material ready to broadcast across each hub following the arch of the day, rather than waiting for speakers to wake up in their local timezones before we can share their work with the world!